Challenges of the Modern Retail CIO & CMO

 Considering 57% of C-suite leaders believe the biggest challenge facing retail going forward will continue to be the “art” of balancing an in-store and digital presence, CIOs and CMOs must work together to streamline the customer experience through technology.
 As C-suite leaders, CIOs and CMOs can help set a retailer’s technology agenda and blaze a modern path forward, often hand-in-hand.
 CIOs who stay on the forefront of cloud technology and AI can help CMOs take advantage of consumer data to offer a greater retail experience.
 The success of retail CIOs and CMOs are tied together; without cooperation and coordination across all digital fronts, retailers that do not have the ability to adjust to the current marketplace are unlikely to survive and thrive.

--Lori Williams, VP of Fulfillment at Gigster
+-Lori Williams, chief delivery officer at Gigster